Canterbury Rugby Football Union: Early history (1879–1975)

-Despite being instrumental in forming the CRFU, in 1888 the South Canterbury clubs broke off to form the South Canterbury Rugby Union – this comprised Timaru, Fairlie Creek, Geraldine, Temuka, Waimate, Winchester, and Timaru Pirate clubs.
-The occurred only a few years prior to the formation of the New Zealand Rugby Football Union (later shortened to New Zealand Rugby Union, or NZRU) in 1892.
-The CRFU had originally voted to join the NZRU in 1891, but when time came to ratify the agreement in 1892, they resisted following reluctance from their members.
+In 1888 the South Canterbury clubs broke off to form the South Canterbury Rugby Union – comprising Timaru, Fairlie Creek, Geraldine, Temuka, Waimate, Winchester, and Timaru Pirate clubs – only a few years before the formation of the New Zealand Rugby Football Union (later shortened to New Zealand Rugby Union, or NZRU) in 1892.
+The CRFU had originally voted to join the NZRU in 1891, but when the time came to ratify the agreement in 1892, they resisted following reluctance from their members.
 Along with the Otago and Southland provinces, the CRFU objected to the requirement that NZRU executive committee members reside in Wellington.
-South Canterbury had joined the NZRU, and the provinces representative sides did not meet in 1893.
-As well as this, players from Canterbury were not eligible for selection in the 1893 New Zealand team that toured Australia.
+South Canterbury had joined the NZRU, and the provinces' representative sides did not meet in 1893.
+Players from Canterbury were not eligible for selection in the 1893 New Zealand team that toured Australia.
 The CRFU eventually relented, and in 1894 joined the NZRU; both Otago and Southland joined the following year.
 When New South Wales toured New Zealand in 1894, Canterbury players were now eligible for selection for New Zealand, and the CRFU hosted the only game between the sides which was played at Lancaster Park.

-In 1904 a sub-union of the South Canterbury Rugby Union was formed around the Ashburton area – the Ashburton Country Rugby Union.
+In 1904, a sub-union of the South Canterbury Rugby Union was formed around the Ashburton area – the Ashburton Country Rugby Union.
 In 1905 it came under the umbrella of the CRFU, but split away to become completely independent in 1927.
 It was renamed the Mid Canterbury Rugby Football Union in 1952.